glpi-project/plugin-ci-workflows/README.md

 - MariaDB available versions are listed [here](https://github.com/orgs/glpi-project/packages/container/githubactions-mariadb/versions?filters%5Bversion_type%5D=tagged)
 - MySQL available versions are listed [here](https://github.com/orgs/glpi-project/packages/container/githubactions-mysql/versions?filters%5Bversion_type%5D=tagged).
 - Percona available versions are listed [here](https://github.com/orgs/glpi-project/packages/container/githubactions-percona/versions?filters%5Bversion_type%5D=tagged).

+An optional `init-script` parameter can be used to define the path of an initialization script.
+This script will be executed with `bash`.
+It can be used, for instance, to install a specific PHP extension.

 ## Generate CI matrix